 Category: Institutional, Workspace, Mixed-Use Commercial

 Team: Chris Leong, Dominic Leong, Gabriel Burkett, Alda Ly, Christopher Lee, Yu-Hsiang Lin, Jessie Baxa, Dale Strong

 Collaborators: JCJ Architecture

 Leong Leong, in association with JCJ Architects, has designed the Center for Community and Entrepreneurship, a new mixed-use community building for the non-profit organization Asian Americans for Equality (AAFE).
-The 90,000-square-foot, seven-story hybrid building at the prominent corner of College Point Boulevard and 39th Avenue in Flushing, Queens will include a community marketplace, public event spaces, a new business incubator, administrative offices for AAFE, and commercial office spaces.
+The 90,000-square-foot, 7-story hybrid building at the prominent corner of College Point Boulevard and 39th Avenue in Flushing, Queens will include a community marketplace, public event spaces, a new business incubator, administrative offices for AAFE, and commercial office spaces.

 A Vertically-Integrated Community